lbl-srg/obc/specification/source/sequenceDocumentation.rst

 Control sequences of the form 1) typically contain additional requirements that are not part of the sequence description, such as what energy code to follow.
-We postulate that such information can be added by the designer in a section that may proceed or follow the actual sequence implementation, unless a sequence is specifically designed for a certain energy code.
+Such information can however be included in a section that precedes or follows the actual sequence implementation.
-Thus, the here described export will document only the sequences, which can then be combined by the user with other documentation.
+Thus, the here described export will document only the sequences, which can then be combined with these other documentation.

 To export sequence specifications of the form 1), we introduce a new optional annotation ``annotation(__CDL(SequenceSpecification(info=STRING)))``